OWRC/snapshots/md/met-annuals-precip.md

 Precipitation is summed and air temperature is averaged for every water year (Oct-Sept).
 Minimum, mean, and maximum values of these annual sums/averages are posted once a station is `clicked`.

-> click on any pie chart to reveal station properties.
-Full-screen available in the top-left corner
+`click on any circle to reveal station summaries.
+Full-screen available in the top-left corner`

 <iframe src="https://golang.oakridgeswater.ca/pages/met-annuals-precip.html" width="100%" height="400" scrolling="no" allowfullscreen></iframe>